Free Ohio Arrests & Criminal Records: Search Every OH County

 Furthermore, for additional ways to obtain criminal records in Ohio, contact the Clerk of Court or the county’s sheriff’s department.
 This can easily be done by contacting the specific county for further information by using the court and sheriff’s office numbers in the above tables.

-How To See If Someone Is on Probation or Parole in Ohio
+How To See if Someone Is on Probation or Parole in Ohio

-Parole and probation information can be obtained through the Ohio Department of Rehabilitation and Correction offender search feature.
-By utilizing this database, someone can easily find out information on individuals currently serving time in an Ohio prison who are under department supervision or for those who had their sentence reduced through judicial release.4
+By utilizing this database, someone can easily find information on individuals currently serving time in an Ohio prison who are under department supervision or those who had their sentence reduced through judicial release.4

 To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in Ohio, along with their ethnicities.
 Furthermore, these totals are also compared to the number of individuals on community supervision (including probation and parole) in other states across the United States.